 But in general, you don’t have much room to try out other options.
-Paradoxically, defiant students might benefit from their bad behavior in a way, as they choose to bend the rules towards their own preferences—while the “good students” follow the guidelines closely and without question.
+Paradoxically, defiant students might benefit from their bad behaviour in a way, as they choose to bend the rules towards their preferences—while the “good students” follow the guidelines closely and without question.

-As an undergrad, you don’t really choose your working style neither.
+As an undergrad, you don’t choose your working style either.
 You need to attend classes as well as prescheduled mid-term exams and final exams.
 You need to fit into the frame.
-The only thing you decide upon is whether you diligently study every evening or rather, you spend your evenings on partying, and then increase the workload just before the exams.
+The only thing you decide upon is whether you diligently study every evening or rather, you spend your evenings partying, and then increase the workload just before the exams.

-Lastly, once you study, your personal results is what matters at the end of the day.
+Lastly, once you study, your results are what matters at the end of the day.
 This is quite an individualistic setting.
-To put it simple, the lecturers broadcast the knowledge and you absorb it.
-If you don’t try yourself in multiple settings – as a teacher, as a mediator, as an advisor, as a leader or a follower – you will have hard time trying to predict what roles you should be playing towards other people in the future.
-As I mentioned in the recent post, “How would you like (them) to fell?“, this is a crucial bit of information you should get to know about yourself.
+To put it simply, the lecturers broadcast the knowledge and you absorb it.
+If you don’t try yourself in multiple settings – as a teacher, as a mediator, as an advisor, as a leader or a follower – you will have a hard time trying to predict what roles you should be playing towards other people in the future.
+As I mentioned in the recent post, “How would you like (them) to feel?“, this is a crucial bit of information you should get to know about yourself.

 How To Find Your Path?

 So, given all that, how can you possibly know what your preferred lifestyle or the type of problems that your mind is wired to solve?